alexal1/Insomniac/docs/README.md

 session, disabled by default.
 It can be a number (e.g.
 100) or a range (e.g. 90-120)

-#### --working-hours 9-21  set working hours to the script, disabled by default.
+#### --working-hours 9-21
+set working hours to the script, disabled by default.
 It can be a number presenting specific hour (e.g. 13) or a range (e.g. 9-21).
 Notice that right value must be higher than the left value.

+#### --working-hours-without-sleep 9-21
+if you use flow, you maybe don't want to wait for working-hours on a specific session, because the following session in the flow might be in the working hours and you dont want to stop the flow.
+If that's the case, use this parameter

 ### Advanced
 More options for savvy users!